bruhismyname/opencode-ultimate-starter/README.md

 > **Status:** Updated for OpenCode v1.0+ | Supports Oh My OpenCode & Superpowers

+---

+### Too long; didn't read?
+(Males Baca?)
+**Just paste this repository link into ChatGPT, Claude, or Gemini and ask:**
+> *"I'm on Windows/Mac/Linux.
+Read this repo and tell me exactly how to install the fixes and use the planner mode."*

+---

 ## Why Use This Kit?

 ### 1. Stability Fixes (Anti-Crash)